-§63-602G, I.C. - Residential Improvements (Homeowners' Exemption): This section exempts fifty percent (50%) up to a maximum amount set by the legislature at one hundred thousand dollars (\$100,000) in 2016 of the value of qualifying residential improvements that are owner-occupied and used as the primary residence on or before April 15.
+§63-602G, I.C. - Residential Improvements (Homeowners' Exemption): This section exempts fifty percent (50%) up to a maximum amount set by the legislature at one hundred thousand dollars (\$125,000) of the value of qualifying residential improvements that are owner-occupied and used as the primary residence.
 This exemption also includes the land that is the homesite of the qualifying residence up to a maximum of one (1) acre.
 Obviously, this exemption has both ownership and use criteria.
 Property tax Rule 609 further defines owner-occupied primary residence.
 For property tax purposes, the owner may apply for the exemption on only one property.
 The residential improvements may consist of part of a multi-dwelling or multipurpose building and shall include all of such dwelling or building except any portion used exclusively for anything other than the primary dwelling of the owner.
-The application deadline is April 15, and the property owner need apply only once, as long as the original application was valid and as long as the home remains the owner's primary residence.
+The property owner need apply only once, as long as the original application was valid and as long as the home remains the owner's primary residence.
 This exemption is extended after death for the year of death and one year to the estate of the previously qualifying decedent providing that the owner of record does not change.
 This extension is not dependent upon the use of the property.